 How Much Cash Can I Expect to get for My Junk Car?

 There is no easy method to value a junk car because there are significant degrees of junk.
 The make and model often can have a huge effect on the value of a junk car.
-For example a 2000 Ford Taurus has little value above its salvage price unless it is a good drivable car with relatively low miles, whereas a 2000 Toyota Camry with the same problems as a 2000 Ford Taurus is worth significantly more even with a host of mechanical and cosmetic problems.
-This is due to the supply and demand of Camry's versus Taurus' in the used car marketplace.
+For example a 2002 Ford Taurus has little value above its salvage price unless it is a very good drivable car with relatively low miles, whereas a 2002 Toyota Camry is worth significantly more even with a host of mechanical and cosmetic problems.
+This is due to the supply and demand of Camrys versus Taurus' in the used car marketplace.
 The automobile industry assesses the value of new and used cars with the Kelley Blue Book, especially for interested parties looking to sell a car.
 As an industry standard, the Kelley Blue Book offers an estimate on all car models based on condition at the time of evaluation.
 But to qualify for a Kelley Blue Book value the car must be running and driving and without significant body damage.
-You can use it to see that a 2000 Toyota Camry is worth more than a 2000 Ford Taurus buy it won't give you any idea how much these cars are worth if they don't run and/or need major mechanical or body repairs.
+You can use it to see that a 2002 Toyota Camry is worth more than a 2002 Ford Taurus but it won't give you any idea how much these cars are worth if they don't run and/or need major mechanical or body repairs.

 Follow these links to learn more about "Car for Cash" programs: